magento/magento2-functional-testing-framework/docs/configuration.md

 ### REMOTE_STORAGE_AWSS3_DRIVER

-The remote storage driver, to enable AWS S3 use `aws-s3`
+The remote storage driver.
+To enable AWS S3, use `aws-s3`.

 Example: